SebWouters/CheMPS2/README.md

 for the G-, Y-, and Z-tensors.
 They are required for the two-orbital mutual information.

-[CheMPS2/TensorK.cpp](CheMPS2/TensorK.cpp) contains the contruct and update functions for the K-tensor.
+[CheMPS2/TensorKM.cpp](CheMPS2/TensorKM.cpp) contains the contruct and update functions for the K- and M-tensor.
 It is required for the two-orbital mutual information.

 [CheMPS2/TensorL.cpp](CheMPS2/TensorL.cpp) contains all TensorL functions.
 This class stores and handles the reduced spin-1/2 part of a single sandwiched second quantized operator.

-[CheMPS2/TensorM.cpp](CheMPS2/TensorM.cpp) contains the contruct and update functions for the M-tensor.
-It is required for the two-orbital mutual information.

 [CheMPS2/TensorO.cpp](CheMPS2/TensorO.cpp) implements the storage and handling of the partial terms which are required to calculate the overlap between two MPSs.